1.Bank of America® Travel Rewards credit card

 - 5%Points on travel purchased through Chase

-Earn 75,000 bonus points after spending $5,000 on purchases in the first 3 months of account opening.
+The Chase Sapphire Preferred® Card offers a welcome bonus of 75,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

 19.24%-27.49% Variable APR